finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

  WHEN [currency] = 'US' THEN 'USD'
  WHEN [currency] = 'Gb' THEN 'GBP'
  ELSE [currency]
- END; // String | SQL query to generate the case statement design object from
+ END; // String | SQL to attempt to create an case statement Design object from
         try {
             // uncomment the below to set overrides at the request level
             // CaseStatementDesign result = apiInstance.putCaseStatementDesignSqlToDesign(body).execute(opts);